 - Adjust the oven rack to the lower third position and preheat oven to 350°F (177°C).
 Grease a 9-inch springform pan.
 Set aside.

 - In a medium bowl, whisk the flour, baking soda, ginger, cinnamon, cloves, and salt together until combined.
 Set aside.
-In a separate bowl or dish, whisk the molasses and hot water together.
+In a separate bowl, whisk the molasses and hot water together.

 - In a large bowl using a handheld or stand mixer fitted with a paddle attachment, beat the butter on high speed until smooth and creamy - about 1 minute.
 Add the brown sugar and beat on high speed for 1 minute until creamed together fairly well.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 On medium-high speed, beat in the egg and vanilla until combined.
 Scrape down the sides and up the bottom of the bowl with a rubber spatula as needed.
 With the mixer on low speed, add the dry ingredients in three additions alternating with the hot water/molasses, beginning and ending with the dry ingredients, and mixing each addition just until incorporated.
 Avoid overmixing.
 Batter will be thin.
 Whisk out any big lumps.

 - Pour batter into prepared pan.
 Bake for around 35 minutes or until the cake is baked through.
 All ovens are different and your cake could take a little more or less time.
 To test for doneness, insert a toothpick into the center of the cake.
 If it comes out clean with only a couple moist (not wet) crumbs, it is done.
 Allow cake to cool completely in the pan set on a wire rack.
 The cake must be completely cool before frosting.